Best Things to Do in Kuala Lumpur in 3 Days

 One of the best things to do in Kuala Lumpur is to shop or do window shopping in one of the several luxury shopping malls – when I visited Kuala Lumpur (April) it was quite humid and hot, so spending time at one of the many shopping malls was a good way to escape the humidity (AC is a great thing).

-Suria KLCC is probably the best most famous shopping center since it is located next/at/under (?) the Petronas Towers
+Suria KLCC is probably the most famous shopping center since it is located next to/at/under (?) the Petronas Towers

 Visit the King´s Palace (Royal Palace Kuala Lumpur)

 What else to do in Kuala Lumpur in 3 days?

-I admit, that I the Petronas Towers are the main tourist attraction in Kuala Lumpur and that is for a reason – it is hard to compete with them but when in Kuala Lumpur visit the King´s Palace (Royal Palace Kuala Lumpur).
+I admit, that the Petronas Towers are the main tourist attraction in Kuala Lumpur and that is for a reason – it is hard to compete with them but when in Kuala Lumpur visit the King´s Palace (Royal Palace Kuala Lumpur).

 I did a hop-on and hop-off bus tour in Kuala Lumpur and it did stop there.
-However, there was not so much to do and see but I am happy I saw it at least once.
+However, there was not so much to do and see but I am happy I saw it.

 Drink a lot of Fresh Juices

-If you are quick and in a rush, you can do these things also in KL 2 days, but I guess that this 3-day Kuala Lumpur itinerary is a bit less stressful and you get to see most important parts of Kuala Lumpur.
+If you are quick and in a rush, you can also do these things in KL 2 days, but I guess that this 3-day Kuala Lumpur itinerary is a bit less stressful and you get to see the most important parts of Kuala Lumpur.

 Check out how to cross borders: from Bangkok from Kuala Lumpur.